JuMe87/meet/README.md

 -   When using the app
 -   Then the user should see 32 events by default.

-### SCENARIO 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE
+### SCENARIO 2: User can change the number of events they want to see

 **User Story**: